Faculty

 Mildor Chevalier is a Brooklyn-based visual artist best recognized for his large-scale abstract figurative paintings.
 His work has been shown globally in different biennials, triennials, art galleries, and museums, including the Museum of Modern Art in the Dominican Republic ( 2015), the Mount Vernon Hotel Museum in New York City (2018), Centro Leon Museum Santiago, Dominican Republic (2015), The US Embassy in Santo Domingo ( 2015), the Wausau Museum of Contemporary Art in Wausau, WI ( 2021), The New York Latin American Art Triennial, Pace University Gallery (2022).
 Mildor is the 2022 recipient of the award Artist of the Year by the Darryl Chappell Foundation.
 He is an artist instructor at Studio In A School and a professor at the New York School of the Arts, where he teaches Introduction and Advanced Abstract painting classes.
 Mildor has also collaborated with the British art manufacturer Daler Rowney, designing instruction manuals with step-by-step lessons to launch their product line, Simply Master Artist.
 In partnership with Darler Rowney, he created and published an Art Therapy coloring book titled World Culture.

-Joan Ffolliott, Artist & Visual Arts Educator.
-RISD, Woodstock School of Art, SUNY Ulster
+Joan Ffolliott, Artist & Visual Arts Educator RISD, Woodstock School of Art, SUNY Ulster

 Joan Ffolliott received her BFA from the University of Washington in sculpture and printmaking.
 She went on to earn her MFA at the Rhode Island School of Design and was a recipient of a Joan Mitchell Foundation Grant for emerging artists.
 Joan has exhibited her work in numerous shows around the country and she is included in many private collections.
 In addition to teaching at RISD, Sonoma State University, and Wheaton College, she is currently a member of the faculty at SUNY Ulster Community College, the Woodstock School of Art, and the owner of Ffolliott Design.
 She lives and works in Malden-on-Hudson, New York.

-Tina has been a Middle and Upper School, visual arts educator for twenty-three years at Brooklyn Friends School in NYC.
+Tina was a Middle and Upper School, visual arts educator for twenty-five years at Brooklyn Friends School in NYC.
 Her love of imparting confidence and joy in adolescent’s art-making, has flowed into a desire to offer opportunities to adult artists and educators through providing spaces to enrich their existing knowledge and process.
 She holds a BFA from Cooper Union, Visual Arts Teaching Certification from Bank Street at Parsons School of Design and an MFA in Art Education from Brooklyn College.
 She has mentored art education, graduate students over a course of 15 years.
 She lives and works in both Saugerties, and Brooklyn , New York.

 Susan Greenstein, Artist & Visual Arts Educator:The Art Annex, Brooklyn Friends School, Studio in a School